 Consolidation.
-The condensed consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries Isis Tele-Communications, Inc., which has no current operations, and SafeStitch LLC.
+The condensed consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries, Isis Tele-Communications, Inc., which has no current operations, and SafeStitch LLC.
 All inter-company accounts and transactions have been eliminated in consolidation.

 Cash and cash equivalents.
-We consider all highly liquid investments purchased with an original maturity of three months or less to be cash equivalents.
+The Company considers all highly liquid investments with a maturity of three months or less when purchased to be cash equivalents.
+The Company holds cash and cash equivalent balances in a bank and other financial institutions.
+Balances in excess of FDIC limitations may not be insured.